penghui-yang/AutoMAT/IdeationLayer/README_IdeationLayer.md

 ## Usage

-Save the requirements in the file `./user_requirements.txt`.
+Save the user requirements in the file `./user_requirements.txt`.
 Please strictly write the requirements that are not related to the value in the primary requirements, and the numerical requirements (such as density, YS) in the secondary requirements.
 An example is given in the file `./user_requirements.txt`.

 Then run the main system:
 ```bash